RKKoranteng/vagrant-projects/README.md

 $ vagrant up
 ```

 You can use Vagrant to manage the running virtual machine.
-Here are some useful Vagrant commands:
+To view all Vagrant commands, just type `vagrant` on your terminal.

 * **vagrant up:** Launches the virtual machine and provisions it according to the settings in the Vagrantfile.
 This command will simply connect to the virtual machine if it is already running.